Luyang Hu (胡路杨)

 Philadelphia, PA 19104

-I’m an incoming PhD student at Oregon State University, advised by Prof. Alan Fern.
-I’m currently a second-year Robotics M.S.E. student in the GRASP Lab at the University of Pennsylvania, advised by Prof. Antonio Loquercio and Prof. Dinesh Jayaraman.
+I’m joining Origami Robotics as a founding research engineer, working on physical AI for general-purpose robotic manipulation.
+I’m currently a 2nd-year Robotics M.S.E. student in the GRASP Lab at the University of Pennsylvania, advised by Antonio Loquercio and Dinesh Jayaraman.

-I earned my bachelor’s degree in Computer Science, Data Science, and Linguistics from the University of Michigan, where I worked with Prof. Joyce Chai on how semantic knowledge can guide robot planning and policy learning.
+I earned my B.S. in Computer Science and Data Science (with a minor in Linguistics) from the University of Michigan, where I worked with Joyce Chai on how semantic knowledge can guide robot planning and policy learning.

 Link to my CV (last update: Nov 2025).